Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Map with ferry routes to Sweden from the UK

 In this overview, you can find the routes from the UK to Sweden on a map.
-First, you have to get to the Netherlands or France by ferry, from where you can drive up to either Denmark or Germany to take the ferry to Sweden.
-You can also get to Sweden via the Oresundbridge / Sontbridge which connects Copenhagen (Denmark) to Malmö in Sweden.
+First, you have to get to the Netherlands or France by ferry, from where you can drive to Denmark or Germany to take the ferry to Sweden.
+You can also get to Sweden via the Oresundbridge / Sontbridge, which connects Copenhagen (Denmark) to Malmö in Sweden

 Play around with Booking Engines